Diversity & Inclusion Policy: The 10 policies your organization needs

 The Code of Conduct should essentially set out how the organization expects its employees to behave in the workplace.
 This should include complying with requirements such as health and safety and environmental laws.
 The policy should detail the standards of professionalism expected such as appearance/dress code, corruption and anti-bribery, employee benefits and an expectation of open and honest communication from all.

-Dignity at Work / Bullying, Harassment & Discrimination Policy
+Bullying, Harassment & Discrimination Policy

 Leaders and HR managers must ensure that policies communicate the right things, and that there is a formal procedure in place should anyone have a complaint.
 This means following up with anyone who flags misconduct and keeping them informed of how you are tackling the complaint.
 Looking the other way does not help anyone.
+The incoming Worker Protection Bill will also place additional onus on employers to prevent not just to redress sexual harassment in the workplace.

-PREVENT HARASSMENT IN THE WORKPLACE →
+PREVENT DISCRIMINATION IN THE WORKPLACE →

 Disability & Reasonable Adjustments Policy